omz13/kirby3-suncyclepages/README.md

 The following would be added to a template normally use by a page that would be under control, c.f. `embargoCheckWhenTemplateIs` and `embargoCheckWhenParentIs`.

-The `skipembargo` section is optional, and you would only add this if you wanted to be able to explicitly uncontrol a page from an emnbargo check (sunrise).
+The `skipembargo` section is optional, and you would only add this if you wanted to be able to explicitly un-control a page from an embargo check (sunrise).

 The `sunset` and `sunsetto` elements are mandatory for sunset (withdrawal) to work.